SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 How to Make a Computer Operating System
 =======================================

 **Caution**: This repository is a remake of my old course.
 It was written several years ago [as one of my first projects when I was in High School](https://github.com/SamyPesse/devos) so it's normal if some parts of the code looks like "crap".
 The original course was in French and I'm not an English native.
+I'm going to continue and improve this course in my free-time.

 **Source Code**: All the system source code will be stored in the `src` directory.
 Each steps will contains links to the differents related files.

-**Contributions**: This course is open to contribution, feel free to signal errors with issues or directly correct the errors with pull-requests.
+**Contributions**: This course is open to contributions, feel free to signal errors with issues or directly correct the errors with pull-requests.

 **Questions**: Feel free to ask the questions by adding issues and please don't email me.

+You can follow me on Twitter [@SamyPesse](https://twitter.com/SamyPesse) or support me on [Flattr](https://flattr.com/profile/samy.pesse) or [Gittip](https://www.gittip.com/SamyPesse/).

 ### What kind of OS are we building?